Emma-Louise Fusari knows a thing or two about health, having been a nurse for 21 years....read more

 A new survey highlights the links between financial wellbeing and mental health and says the issue is becoming more pressing for employers in the light of Covid.

-Three quarters of employers believe their employees want them to take a more active role in supporting their financial wellbeing, but most admit they are only truly effective at supporting saving for retirement, according to a new study.
+Three quarters of employers believe their employees want them to take a more active role in supporting and addressing their financial wellbeing, but most admit they are only truly effective at supporting saving for retirement, according to a new study.

 Willis Towers Watson’s Future of Financial Wellbeing study, based on a survey of 171 organisations across different industries in the UK, found over a third (36%) believe that the pandemic has had a negative impact on the financial wellbeing of their employees.